luizsoliveira/jetstarter-api-postgrest/README.md

 ```

 The sequence of commands above fetches the microservices/containers infrastructure shown in Figure 1.
 After downloading the images, the containers are initialized.
 During the Postgres first initialization, the SQL scripts inside the folder [./sql](./sql/) are executed.
 On the sequence, the PostgREST is started, and it automatically introspects the database to build a cache schema.

-Finally, the services are available at the following URLs:
+After this process, **in less than 1 minute** all services are available at the following URLs:

 * API documentation: http://localhost:8080/
 * OpenAPI description: http://localhost:3000/